 The Farm Credit Insurance Fund is FCSIC's equity; it is the difference between total assets and total liabilities, including insurance obligations.
-The Insurance Fund is composed of an unallocated insurance fund (the portion of the Insurance Fund for which no specific use has been designated) and an allocated insurance fund (the portion of the Insurance Fund that has been transferred to the allocated insurance reserves accounts (AIRAs)).
+The Insurance Fund is composed of an unallocated Insurance Fund (the portion of the Insurance Fund for which no specific use has been designated) and an allocated Insurance Fund (the portion of the Insurance Fund that has been transferred to the allocated insurance reserves accounts (AIRAs)).

 The Farm Credit Act established the secure base amount (SBA) as 2% of the aggregate outstanding insured obligations, adjusted to exclude 90% of federal government-guaranteed loans and investments and 80% of state government-guaranteed loans and investments.
-Because of these "adjustments" (deductions), FCSIC held around 1.75 percent of total insured debt as the SBA for 2023.
+Because of these adjustments (deductions), the SBA was approximately 1.75% of total insured debt for 2024.
 Table 3 shows how the secure base amount is calculated.
-The Farm Credit Act also gives FCSIC sole discretion to choose another percentage that we determine to be actuarially sound to maintain the Insurance Fund, considering the risk of insuring outstanding debt obligations.
-FCSIC has maintained the SBA at the statutory 2% level since the inception of the Insurance Fund and is committed to doing so unless it determines 2% is not "actuarially sound."
-FCSIC employs an actuarially sound model and processes to evaluate the size of the Insurance Fund and concluded that 2% remains actuarially sound.
+The Farm Credit Act also gives FCSIC sole discretion to choose another SBA percentage that we determine to be actuarially sound to maintain the Insurance Fund, considering the risk of insuring outstanding debt obligations.
+FCSIC has maintained the SBA at the statutory 2% level since the inception of the Insurance Fund and is committed to doing so unless we determine that 2% is no longer actuarially sound.
+FCSIC employs an actuarially sound model and processes to evaluate the size of the Insurance Fund and continues to conclude that 2% remains actuarially sound.

 FCSIC's premiums are set with the goal of reaching and maintaining the 2% secure base amount.
-However, if growth of insured debt is greater than forecast when premium accrual rates are established (or the Fund is used for some authorized purpose), the Insurance Fund will end the year below the secure base amount, and FCSIC will need to collect additional premiums in the following year to make up the shortfall.
-If growth of insured debt is less than forecasted when premium accrual rates are set, then the Insurance Fund may end the year above the secure base amount.
+However, if growth of insured debt is greater than forecast when premium accrual rates are established (or the Fund is used for an authorized purpose), the Insurance Fund will end the year below the secure base amount, and FCSIC will need to collect additional premiums in the following year to make up the shortfall.
+If growth of insured debt is less than forecast when premium accrual rates are set, then the Insurance Fund may end the year above the secure base amount.